Install jCart

 3 - Display the cart

-Add the following PHP code to each page where you want to display the cart, such as inside a <div> element in your sidebar.
+Add the following PHP code to each page where you want to display the cart, inside a sidebar for instance.

 At this point the basic cart is fully functional, so feel free to skip the remaining steps if you just want an unstyled shopping cart without Ajax.
 But how much fun would that be?

-Add the CSS and javascript files to your HTML header.
+Add the CSS and JS files to your HTML header.

 <html xmlns="http://www.w3.org/1999/xhtml" xml:lang="en" lang="en">